jakobharden/phd_dataset_viewer/README.md

 ## Installation instructions

-1. Copy the program directory to a location of your choice. e.g. **working_directory**.
+1. Copy the program directory to a location of your choice. e.g. **workdir**.
 2. Open GNU Octave.
-3. Change the working directory to the program directory. e.g. **working_directory**.
+3. Change the working directory to the program directory. e.g. **workdir**.

 ## Usage instructions

-1. Adjust settings in function file: dsviewer_settings.m.
+1. Adjust settings in function file *dsviewer_settings.m* to your requirements.
 2. Run GNU Octave.
 3. Initialize program.
 4. Execute any of the function files.